mazzottidr/nsrr_luna_mazzotti/studies/wsc/proc.md

 ID	NSEGS
 wsc-visit4-45113	0
 ```
-i.e. One people have a value other than 1
+i.e. One people have a value other than 1.

-TODO: next steps for these tagged files